stefan-jansen/machine-learning-for-trading/10_bayesian_machine_learning/README.md

 #### How to keep inference simple: Conjugate Priors
 A prior distribution is conjugate with respect to the likelihood when the resulting posterior is of the same type of distribution as the prior except for different parameters.
 The conjugacy of prior and likelihood implies a closed-form solution for the posterior that facilitates the update process and avoids the need to use numerical methods to approximate the posterior.

-#### How to dynamically estimate the probabilities of asset price moves
+#### Code example: How to dynamically estimate the probabilities of asset price moves

 The notebook [updating_conjugate_priors](01_updating_conjugate_priors.ipynb) demonstrates how to use a conjugate prior to update price movement estimates from S&P 500 samples.